frontity/docs/docs/guides/keep-frontity-updated.md

 ```

 {% hint style="info" %}
 Note that using the `-t minor` switch ensures that only minor updates will be applied.
 This avoids introducing potential breaking changes that a major update might introduce.
+[See here](https://github.com/raineorshine/npm-check-updates) for more info.
 {% endhint %}

 With this, **you will update your `package.json` and all your dependencies in `node_modules`**, including the Frontity packages installed in **`node_modules`**.